 Please see the pictures and birding biographies of our new slate of WOS Officers and Board members below as well as a letter outlining proposed changes to WOS Bylaws.
 And then cast your vote during the voting period.

 Voting will open at 12:01 a.m. on Sunday September 1 and will close on Sunday September 20 at midnight.
-A link to the ballot will be provided here beginning September 1.

 The candidates are as follows:

 Secretary – Jon Houghton

 Continuing Board Members Ed Pullen and Bob Flores will be starting the second year of their two- year-terms so won’t be included in this election.
 Faye McAdams Hands has served two terms and will leave the board.
 Will Brooks, just graduating from the University of Puget Sound, is leaving the board before his term is up to spend the next couple of years abroad as an ornithology field technician.

 You will have a chance to either vote for the candidates listed on this page or enter another person’s name.

 In addition, the WOS Board is proposing changes to WOS Bylaws pertaining to the Washington Bird Records Committee (WBRC).
 Vote Yes or No on the change.

 Jennifer is running for WOS President for the coming year.
 She is looking forward to working with fellow Board members on conference planning and building membership in eastern Washington.
 Jennifer has served as WOS Vice President for the past two years, and has worked on the independent financial review, organizational procedures and volunteer recruitment.
 She has been a member of WOS for more than six years and has thoroughly enjoyed many field trips and annual conferences across the state.
 She appreciates the opportunity to contribute her organizational and leadership skills to the organization.